learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

     all."`

 Printing up these definitions is what _most_ JavaScript documentation does.
-People accept these as truth and shrug and muddle their way through.
-We think it can be done better.
+People accept these as truth and shrug and muddle their way through living in a state of fear when they write in JavaScript &mdash; but that won't be you!

 In this lab, we're going to practice what we've already learned about JavaScript to build a time-card application, guided by tests.
-This application is an example of a "record-oriented" application, which we'll explain below.
+This application is an example of a "record-oriented" application, a term we'll explain below.
 Once we have a working application, we'll show how execution context, `this`, `call`, `apply` and `bind` can DRY up our code.